Masuzu/SarasaBot/README.md

 ```
 raids_to_track = <user defined>
 while (continue) do
-  new_raid = wait for new raid in raids_to_track
+  new_raid = wait for new raid in raids_to_track to pop
-  join new raid
+  join new_raid
   run <user defined Lua script>
-  if can't join new raid then
+  if Sarasa can't join a new raid then
     collect loot
   end
 end